 Madam Gazis nodded, eyeing the baglamas.

 Father cleared the emotion from his voice and pressed a hand to my shoulder.
-“My wife, Plaka’s daughter, is also deceased.
+“My wife, Plaka’s only child, is also deceased.
 The instrument belongs to Silvie now.”

 A shift in the crowd accompanied murmurs.
 My cheeks flushed pink as I took in the guests’ awkward glances.